zjustus/GDPR-Opt-in/README.md

 Google tag manager cannot use session start as a trigger; This script gets around it but is not a perfect solution.

+TODO:
+- Change popup to appear if consent cookie / session storage does not exist
+- If consent cookie exists set the cookies for the page
+- send data to meta pixel
+- send data to VWO

 # How to Install
 **Step 1.**
 Create a new folder to contain the following things